 Once you created your project and uploaded source files for localization, it’s time to decide who will translate and proofread your content.
 This article covers all the possible approaches you can mix and match to meet your personal needs and preferences.

 Invite as many translators and proofreaders to your project as needed.
 You can also give the manager access to a lead translator or project manager to manage the translation process for you (invite translators, meet deadlines, and maintain quality).

-Send email invitations or share an invitation link with the access to your localization project in Crowdin.
+Send email invitations or share an invitation link with access to your localization project in Crowdin.
 You can invite:

-Crowdin Marketplace of vendors includes professional translation agencies you can hire to translate and proofread your project files.
-To check the list of all the vendors available, go to Project Settings, Vendors tab.
+Crowdin Vendors Marketplace includes professional translation agencies you can hire to translate and proofread your project files.
+To see the list of all available vendors, open Store > Vendors.

 Professional translation is a paid service, where the approximate cost for your project is calculated or negotiated in the process of purchasing.

-Crowdin integrates with the most popular Machine Translation (MT) engines such as Google Translator, Microsoft Translate, Amazon Translate, DeepL Translator, Watson (IBM) Translator, and Yandex Translate.
+Crowdin integrates with the most popular Machine Translation (MT) engines such as Microsoft Translator, Google Translate, Google AutoML Translation, DeepL Translator, Watson (IBM) Language Translator, and Amazon Translate.

-If you have an active community that is ready to help with translations you can try out crowdsourcing. Сooperate with users on a volunteer basis and reward them for their efforts in a way that works for both of you.
+If you have a popular product and an active community around it that would like to help you with translations, feel free to start crowdsourcing.
+It’s a good practice to cooperate with members on a volunteer basis and reward their efforts, providing them with some goods/discounts or in any other way that works for both parties.

 When working with the community translators, a good workflow looks the following way: community translators translate the project, and when the translations are finished, you can order professional proofreading from a translation agency to ensure high translation quality.